 Highway Patrol Recruiting New Officers

-HELENA – The Montana Highway Patrol is reopening recruiting, seeking officer candidates for a 14½-week training school next March.
+HELENA — The Montana Highway Patrol is currently recruiting for officers who would begin a 14½-week training school next March.

 - Have a valid driver’s license and three years’ driving experience.

-- Pass a written examination of reading, writing and necessary law enforcement abilities.
+- Pass a written examination that tests reading, writing and other necessary law enforcement abilities.

 - Pass a physical fitness test, which includes tests for aerobic endurance, strength and flexibility.